Bespoke Spray Booth

 The solution was inspired: Airblast manufactured an inflatable door from thick, reinforced PVC and nylon, with a port for the blade.
 This door would close around the blade and act like an air lock between the inside and outside of the chamber.
 By trapping a large volume of air in this cavity, Airblast was able to create a thermal barrier that effectively protected the blade tip from the conditions outside, providing the ideal temperature and humidity for coating.

-This partnership with MHI Vestas has been a dream project in many respects.
-It has given Airblast the opportunity to transform a defunct, resource-hungry power station into a marvel of clean energy engineering.
-It is an undertaking that has created dozens of jobs and it has given Airblast the opportunity to demonstrate its ability to tackle gargantuan engineering challenges with imaginative and creative solutions.
+This partnership with MHI Vestas has been a hugely rewarding project in many respects.
+It has given Airblast the opportunity to help transform a defunct, resource-hungry power station into a marvel of clean energy engineering.
+It is an undertaking that has created dozens of jobs and it has allowed Airblast to demonstrate its ability to tackle gargantuan engineering challenges with imaginative and creative solutions.

-To find out more about this project or to discuss your abrasion or leading edge protection requirements, please get in touch.
+To find out more about this project or to discuss your abrasion or leading edge protection requirements, please contact us.